nebrius/react-strapped/README.md

 ## Getting Started

 React Strapped works by creating a React context to hold bootstrap data, and special hooks for accessing this data.
 We call an instance of provider+hooks associated with a piece of bootstrap data a "strap."
-A "strap" is a related set of bootstrap data which can be accessed via special hooks created from the strap.
-Unlike other state management libraries, these contexts are intentionally designed so that more than one can be used at a time and with each other.
-We'll see this in action in the next section.
+Unlike other state management libraries, these providers+hooks are intentionally designed so that more than one provider can be used at a time without impacting other providers.
+We'll see what this means and why it's important in the next section.

 ### Simple example

 This example shows a minimal example using React Strapped.
 It's written in TypeScript to a) demonstrate how TypeScript types flows through the library and b) to give a sense of what data is expected where.
 You can absolutely use this library without using TypeScript though.

-First, let's create our provider in a file called `state.ts`:
+First, let's create our provider and hooks in a file called `state.ts`:

 ```tsx
 import { createStrappedProvider } from 'react-strapped';